answersLogoWhite

 A circle is two dimensional; a sphere is three dimensionalAnswerA circle is a simple shape consisting of points in a plane (flat surface) which are equidistant from a given point called the center.
 A sphere is a perfectly round geometrical object in three-dimensional space, such as the shape of a round ball.
 Like a circle in three dimensions, a perfect sphere is completely symmetrical around its center, with all points on the surface lying the same distance r from the center point.

-What is a sphere is?
+What is a circle classified as?